 LiAZ-677 is one of the most popular city buses in the USSR and Russia

 Not everyone born in the USSR will remember the name of this bus.
-But it’s worth looking at the photo, how a tsunami of thoughts will rush in, leaving an aftertaste of Soviet ice cream on your lips.
-Yes, today we will tell you about the legend - the LiAZ-677 bus.
+But just look at the photo and a tsunami of thoughts will rush in, leaving an aftertaste of Soviet ice cream on your lips.
+Yes, today we will tell you about the legend – the LiAZ-677 bus.

 Worthy of the Guinness Book